rotheconrad/00_GATech_6720Class_Lab05/README.md

 5. Click Create
 6. Select VHD (Virtual Hard Disk) and click continue
 7. Select Fixed size and click continue
-8. Select desired size (Need at least XXgb for lab 5) and click Create
+8. Select desired size (Need at least 5gb for lab 5) and click Create
 9. Select the new drive we just created from beneath the Not Attached arrow and click Choose (It should be something like MicrobiomeOS_1.vhd)
 10. We have now created and added a second virtual harddrive to our machine.
 Click Ok.
 11. Start the MicrobeOS virtual machine and let it load.